AlexDemian/dtmf_detector/README.md

+# Description:
-Simple tool for searching DTMF-keys in .wav audiofile based on cython Goertzel algorithm implementation.
+Simple tool for searching DTMF-sequences in .wav audiofile based on cython Goertzel algorithm implementation.
 Many thanks to Valentine Zaretsky for help in creation cython extension.

 Succesfully tested on mono .wav 8kHz recording